pculllback/atml3-docs/source/includes/_methods.md

 ### min(list)

-This function returns the lowest number of a list.
+This method returns the lowest number of a list.

 ```
               min([1,2,3,4,5,6])